 1. Tori-spherical Dish –

 It is also called Tori-spherical Head or Ends.
-This dish is used for horizontal and vertical both types of vessel, which is used to store liquids and gasses, a pressure range of 0.2 N/mm2 to 1.5 N/mm2.
+This dish is used for both horizontal and vertical both types of vessel, which is used to store liquids and gasses, with a pressure range of 0.2 N/mm2 to 1.5 N/mm2.

 Crown Radius (CR) for Tori-Spherical Dish is equal to the Inside Diameter (ID) of the shell/dish.
 The Knuckle Radius is between 6% to 10% of the Inside Diameter (ID) of the shell/dish and the Straight Face (SF) is between 10mm to 30mm depending upon the thickness of the shell/dish.

-Crown Radius, Knuckle Radius and Straight Face
+Crown Radius, Knuckle Radius, and Straight Face

 Refer to Fig. 2 below.